yevheniiyurievdev/privacy-policy/README.md

 20. Conclusion

 Your privacy is important to us.
 EmotiFlow is designed with privacy in mind, keeping your personal data under your control and stored locally on your device.
+We use third-party services only for essential functionality like payments, advertising, and analytics, while maintaining the highest standards of data protection.

 For any questions about this Privacy Policy, please contact us at: yevheniiyurievdev@gmail.com

-Last updated: 21.02.2025
+Last updated: 18.03.2025